MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/default.md

 ---
 # F1 help

 It looks like we couldn't find what you were looking for, and we apologize.
-Please [help us improve](#help-us-improve-f1).
+You can help us improve by leaving [feedback](#feedback).

 ## Cursor position

-If you are looking for F1 help on a keyword or API name, be sure the cursor is positioned inside or just to the right of the word before pressing **F1**.
+If you're looking for F1 help on a keyword or API name, be sure the cursor is positioned inside or just to the right of the word before pressing **F1**.
 If that still doesn't work, select from the [useful links](#useful-links) list, or do a search on https://docs.microsoft.com.

 ## Useful links